Expanding Access to Care

 Medicaid provides free or low-cost health coverage to more than 70 million Americans with low income, as well as individuals with disabilities, the vast majority of whom lack access to other affordable health insurance.
 It is a proven, cost-effective coverage platform.

 UnitedHealthcare is dedicated to providing diversified health care products and services to state programs that care for the economically disadvantaged and medically underserved.
 UnitedHealthcare Community & State provides diversified health care benefit products and services to Americans in programs uniquely designed to address the complex needs of the populations they serve, including the chronically ill, those with disabilities, and people with higher-risk medical, behavioral and social conditions.

 The Individual Market

-Currently, 16 million individuals are covered through the private individual market.
-Eight million individuals who could be covered through individual market insurance today, remain uninsured.
+Currently, 14 million individuals are covered through the private individual market.
+Ten million individuals who could be covered through individual market insurance today, remain uninsured.

 States are in the best position to expand and enhance the quality of coverage and care in their individual markets.
 Lower cost, innovative individual market products that maintain consumer protections and better meet the needs of consumers can help advance the important goals of expanding access and enhancing the quality of health care to achieve affordable coverage for individuals.

-Medicare Advantage (MA) has grown 8% to 10% annually over the past decade, and currently serves more than 24 million seniors and individuals with disabilities with a satisfaction rate of over 90%.
-MA beneficiaries also spend nearly 40% less in annual premiums and out-of-pocket costs than beneficiaries in traditional Medicare.
+Medicare Advantage has grown 8% to 10% annually over the past decade, and currently serves more than 24 million older adults and individuals with disabilities with a satisfaction rate of over 90%.
+Medicare Advantage beneficiaries also spend nearly 40% less in annual premiums and out-of-pocket costs than beneficiaries in traditional Medicare.